seeren/error/README.md

 $errorLogger = new ErrorLogger(new Daily, new LogLevel);
 $errorLogger->register();

-// Daily will write the log for the error triggered trigger_error("message", E_USER_ERROR);
+// Daily will write log for triggered error trigger_error("message", E_USER_ERROR);

 $errorLogger->unregister();